Mstarr85/Portfolio/README.md

 # Portfolio

-Getting Started
+## Description

+ * This was created to showcase knowledge of building a Portfolio

+## Installation Instructions

+ * Clone Repo to your local machine

+ * Open HTML file with default browser

+                or

+ * Click on the Github Deployed Link below

+## How It Works

--Start on the About page and click  on Portfolio  which will direct you to a gallery of work -Click on Contact to send you Contact information
+ * Start on the About page and click  on Portfolio which will direct you to a gallery of work

-About
--This was created to showcase a portfolio
+ * Click on Contact to send you Contact information

+## Github Repo Link

+## Github Deployed Link

 Built With
 -The project was built with VScode